 Reply:

 It is observable that the chart for the real data (AIRSAR case) does not exhibits as good behaviours in comparison to other dataset (e.g. RADARSAT2 or simulated data).
 This is because the AIRSAR data set is much smaller in size than the other dataset (50x50 for AIRSAR vs. 300x300 for RADARSAT2).
 Naturally, real data sets have natural fluctuation in comparison to perfect theoretical assumptions, (e.g. the area is assumed to be homogeneous while such a fact is not known for sure, in practice).
 In small dataset (i.e. the AIRSAR dataset) these imperfect fluctuations are expected to be more pronounced than others.
+This clarification is now added in the Thesis on page …

 Comment: